The Business Value of Developer Relations

-Shameless plug: This is exactly why the podcast that I co-host with Jason Hand and PJ Hagerty is called “Community Pulse” -- as community professionals, we’re responsible for keeping an eye on our respective communities and reporting back relevant information about the health of our community.
+This is why the podcast that I co-host with Jason Hand and PJ Hagerty is called “Community Pulse” -- as community professionals, we’re responsible for keeping an eye on our respective communities and reporting back relevant information about the health of our community.
 Learn more at communitypulse.io

 Engineering Manager, provider of scotch and also Scottish (aka Scotch Angel), @ewanovitch on Twitter.

 An email delivery API built for and by developers.
-I worked on building their community strategy for the better part of 2 years.
+I worked on building its community strategy for the better part of 2 years.

-Geographic regions are important to note, since generally speaking, from a technology adoption standpoint, the West Coast tends to be ahead of the East Coast, which is ahead of the Europe, which is slightly ahead of the Midwest, etc..
+Geographic regions are important to note, since generally speaking, from a technology adoption standpoint, the West Coast tends to be ahead of the East Coast, which is ahead of the Europe, which is slightly ahead of the Midwest, and so on.

 Vice President and Senior Mosaic Specialist, KeyBanc Capital Markets; previously Technical Eminence Program Director at IBM; creator of #CloudMinds; also mentor, innovator, community cruise director, and all-around awesome individual; @amyhermes; I met her because of the Geek Whisperers Podcast Episode 93: http://geek-whisperers.com/2015/08/bringing-people-together-is-not-marketing-with-amy-hermes-ep-93/

 Again, like most tools I’m mentioning throughout the book, there are two caveats:

 1) There are likely others that are better suited for your use case, or at the very least, different from the ones I mention.